Zazcallabah/PokeSave/readme.md

 * Test pokedex seen and owned.
 Why are the different seen fields set?
 * test set national? repair, section, merge
 * Virus for empty team entry is 255?
+* when importing multiple files, flag that not all were importen / look for invalid data / check if length is ok and tell user if not

+coin
+bps?
+pkm file
+fateful encounter
+setting spinda spots - without editing rest? unown letter stats generation from iv and ev hidden power met location list language list second charset rtc edit

+0:898 - last screens?
+3:280 - loads of encrypted 0

 Testing and code coverage
 -------------------------